The Free Press (CBS News)

-The Free Press (The FP, originally as Common Sense) is an American media company based in New York City.
+The Free Press (The FP), formerly Common Sense, is an American media company based in New York City.
 Founded by opinion writer Bari Weiss and her spouse Nellie Bowles, the company started as a newsletter in 2021, and grew into an associated media company in 2022.
-It was acquired in 2025 by Paramount Skydance for $150 million.
+Since October 2025, it is an independent entity within CBS News, whose parent company Paramount Skydance acquired it in 2025 for $150 million.

 History

-Weiss and Bowles, then reporters at The New York Times, launched Common Sense as a newsletter on the Substack platform on January 12, 2021, after Weiss resigned from The Times.
-The publication was named after the political pamphlet of the same name by Thomas Paine.
-It covers politics, culture, and current events.
+Bari Weiss, a former The New York Times opinion columnist, and her spouse, the journalist Nellie Bowles, launched Common Sense as a newsletter on the Substack platform in January 2021.
+The publication was named after the political pamphlet by Thomas Paine and covered politics, culture, and current events.
 Weiss described Common Sense as a "newsletter for the 21st century".
-The Guardian called it "an unshakable pro-Israel voice".

-Within a week, the newsletter had brought in $80,000 in annualized subscription revenue.
-By October, the newsletter had more than 100,000 subscribers, including enough paying subscribers to hire a staff of five people.
-In March 2022, Weiss raised between $1 million and $5 million to expand the venture from investors such as venture capitalists Marc Andreessen and David Sacks; former Starbucks CEO Howard Schultz; Allen & Company; and former Activision CEO Bobby Kotick.
-Weiss said the company is valued at over $200 million as of 2025.
+By August 2021, the newsletter had 14,000 subscribers, yearly revenue of $800,000, and three staff members.
+In March 2022, Weiss raised between $1 million and $5 million from investors such as venture capitalists Marc Andreessen and David Sacks; former Starbucks CEO Howard Schultz; Allen & Company; and former Activision CEO Bobby Kotick.
+In 2025, Weiss said the company was valued at over $200 million.

 Rebranding as The Free Press

 Weiss rebranded Common Sense as The Free Press in 2022, while maintaining its mainly opinion/editorial (op/ed) journalism genre.
-In 2022, she expanded The Free Press into a media company with a dozen staff and writers as well as contributors and a subscription-based business model.
-The Free Press also hired Andy Mills, former producer of The Daily, to develop audio programming for the company.
+Coinciding with the rebranding, The Free Press expanded into a media company with a dozen staff and writers as well as contributors and a subscription-based business model.
+Andy Mills, former producer of The Daily, was hired to develop audio programming for the company.
 By October 2023, the company employed about 25 staffers in New York City and Los Angeles.

 In December 2024, Wall Street Journal editor Dennis K. Berman was hired as the company's first publisher and president.
 In April 2025, The Free Press added author and economist Tyler Cowen, legal scholar Jed Rubenfeld, writer Coleman Hughes, journalist Matthew Continetti, and author Batya Ungar-Sargon as regular columnists.
 In 2025, Semafor reported that journalist Michael C. Moynihan resigned from The Free Press.
 He was critical of the direction of the publication, saying, "[One] didn't have to be especially prescient to spot those 'anti-woke' types who would just slowly become MAGA flunkies".

 Purchase by Paramount

-On October 6, 2025, Paramount Skydance, the parent company of CBS News, announced it would acquire The Free Press for roughly $150 million in cash and Paramount stock.
-Weiss was named to the newly-created position of editor-in-chief of CBS News.
+On October 6, 2025, Weiss was named to the newly created position of editor-in-chief of CBS News and that Paramount Skydance, CBS News' owner, would acquire The Free Press for roughly $150 million in cash.
+The Free Press now operates under the CBS News banner.

+Overview

 Staff and contributors

-Journalists and writers who have written for The Free Press include Emily Yoffe, Michael Shellenberger, and Joe Nocera.
+Journalists and writers who have written for The Free Press include Emily Yoffe, Michael Shellenberger, Matti Friedman and Joe Nocera.
 Other contributors include Douglas Murray and Vinay Prasad.